kriszyp/promised-io/README.md

 	deferred = require("promised-io/promise").Deferred(canceler);

 The Deferred constructor is the primary mechanism for creating new promises.
-The Deferred object is a form of a promise that with an interface for fulfilling or rejecting the promise.
+The Deferred object is a form of a promise with an interface for fulfilling or rejecting the promise.
 A Deferred object is a means for a producer to resolve a promise and it also provides a promise for consumers that are listening for the resolution of the promise.
 The basic usage pattern looks like: